 - Irritation or damage to other structures, including the spinal cord

-- Medical complications including heart attack (MI) and stroke (CVA).
+- Medical complications including heart attack (MI), stroke (CVA) and death.

 Less than 1% of patients experience complications from kyphoplasty.